With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreBig Horn Basin Counseling Services is a mental health clinic in Lovell, Wyoming, located at 1114 Lane 12, 82431.
 Big Horn Basin Counseling Services offers outpatient treatment.
-Big Horn Basin Counseling Services provides individual psychotherapy, psychotropic medication and cognitive behavioral therapy to seniors 65 or older, children / adolescents and young adults.
-Some other services provided by Big Horn Basin Counseling Services include chronic disease/illness management, integrated primary care services and case management.
+Big Horn Basin Counseling Services provides group therapy, dialectical behavior therapy and trauma therapy to children / adolescents, seniors 65 or older and young adults.
+Some other services provided by Big Horn Basin Counseling Services include court-ordered outpatient treatment, integrated primary care services and diet and exercise counseling.

 Learn MoreYellowstone Behavioral Health Center Hope House is one of mental health facilities in Cody, Wyoming, located at 1002 Rumsey Avenue, 82414 zip code.
 Yellowstone Behavioral Health Center Hope House provides outpatient treatment.
-Yellowstone Behavioral Health Center Hope House provides activity therapy, integrated dual diagnosis disorder treatment and behavior modification to adults, seniors 65 or older and young adults.
-Additional services provided at Yellowstone Behavioral Health Center Hope House include intensive case management, education services and psychosocial rehabilitation services.
+Yellowstone Behavioral Health Center Hope House provides trauma therapy, integrated dual diagnosis disorder treatment and activity therapy to seniors 65 or older, young adults and adults.
+Additional services provided at Yellowstone Behavioral Health Center Hope House include case management, psychosocial rehabilitation services and intensive case management.

 Learn MoreCloud Peak Counseling Center is a mental health treatment center in Worland, Wyoming, located at 401 South 23rd Street, part of the 82401 zip code.
 Cloud Peak Counseling Center provides telemedicine/telehealth and outpatient treatment.
-Cloud Peak Counseling Center also offers dialectical behavior therapy, couples/family therapy and individual psychotherapy to seniors 65 or older, adults and children / adolescents.
+Cloud Peak Counseling Center also offers couples/family therapy, activity therapy and group therapy to children / adolescents, seniors 65 or older and adults.
 Cloud Peak Counseling Center supports people requiring dual diagnosis treatment.
-Cloud Peak Counseling Center also provides supported housing, housing services and suicide prevention services.
+Cloud Peak Counseling Center also provides suicide prevention services, supported housing and supported employment.

 Learn MoreAware Inc is one of mental health facilities in Billings, Montana, located at 1050 South 25th Street West, Suite 2, 59102 zip code.
 Aware Inc provides partial hospitalization/day treatment.
 Aware Inc provides integrated dual diagnosis disorder treatment and behavior modification to children / adolescents.
-Aware Inc also supports children/adolescents with serious emotional disturbance, people with PTSD and people with traumatic brain injury.
-Additional services provided at Aware Inc include case management, vocational rehabilitation services and education services.
+Aware Inc also supports people with PTSD, people with traumatic brain injury and children/adolescents with serious emotional disturbance.
+Additional services provided at Aware Inc include supported employment, vocational rehabilitation services and education services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.